Preparing for nursing school while at Oregon State

 Does Oregon State University have a nursing program?

-However, we offer the prerequisite courses that will allow you to apply to nursing schools in Oregon and elsewhere.
+OSU does not have a nursing program, but we offer the prerequisite courses you need to apply to nursing schools in Oregon and beyond.

-Can I get a bachelor’s degree in Pre-Nursing at OSU?
+Can I major in pre-nursing at OSU?

 - Public Health